Help us improve your experience.

 • When the Routing Engine CPU usage is less than 40 percent

-In cases where ISSU is not supported or recommended, while still downtime during the system upgrade must be minimized, the minimal downtime procedure can be used, see knowledge base articleKB17947.
+In scenarios, where ISSU is not supported or not recommended, but system upgrade downtime still needs to be minimized, the minimal downtime upgrade procedure can be used, see the relevant knowledge base articleKB17947.

 Before you begin the ISSU for upgrading both the devices, note the following guidelines: